 Speaking of water…

-- It’s worth remembering that Ducey’s administration remains tied to disgraced lobbyist Jim Norton, who has been a friend of Ducey’s since college and will face trial on bribery charges later this year.
-Allegedly, Norton worked with utility owner George Johnson to bribe an Arizona Corporation Commissioner; in return, Johnson was allowed to raise water rates in Pinal County, despite Johnson’s history of delivering unsafe water to customers.
-Ducey (and many other politicians across the state) still have not returned the thousands in campaign contributions they’ve received from Norton and Johnson.
+- It’s worth remembering that Ducey’s administration remains tied to disgraced lobbyist Jim Norton, who has been a friend of Ducey’s since college.
+Norton allegedly worked with utility owner George Johnson to bribe an Arizona Corporation Commissioner; in return, Johnson was allowed to raise water rates in Pinal County, despite Johnson’s history of delivering unsafe water to customers.
 [AZ Capitol Times, 5/25/17; AZ Central, 5/2/17; campaign finance data]